3ndG4me/BBS-Website/README.md

 3. Setup CTFd at blackboxsociety.org/the-box (or whatever route you configured in apache)

+4. Drop in the theme from custom-ctfd-styles folder into the correct folder for whatever version of CTFd you use.
+Sometimes the themes location changes so pay close attention.
+(In the future we should make a real theme not this ghetto folder overwriting stuff)

 4. Setup Doku Wiki at blackboxsociety.org/wiki/install.php
     -place Doku Wiki files in the directory called wiki -after you run install.php, delete it